-Measurement of Accrued Benefits
+Measurement of Accrued Benefits and Financial Liabilities

-- 49 Accrued benefits of a defined contribution plan shall be shown as an amount equivalent to the difference between the carrying amount of the assets and the sum of the sundry liabilities and income tax liabilities. - 50 Accrued benefits of a defined benefit plan shall be measured, except where the transitional provisions set out in paragraph 74 are applied, using actuarial assumptions and valuations where appropriate, as the present value of expected future payments arising from membership of the plan up to the measurement date.
+- 49 Accrued benefits of a defined contribution plan shall be shown as an amount equivalent to the difference between the carrying amount of the assets and the sum of all other liabilities. - Accrued benefits of a defined benefit plan shall be measured, 50 except where the transitional provisions set out in paragraph 74 are applied, using actuarial assumptions and valuations where appropriate, as the present value of expected future payments arising from membership of the plan up to the measurement date.
 The present value of expected future benefit payments shall be determined by discounting the gross benefit payments at a current, market-determined, risk-adjusted discount rate appropriate to the plan.
 Where comprehensive actuarial reviews are undertaken on a triennial or less frequent basis, accrued benefits shall be measured as part of each comprehensive actuarial review and may be, but are not required to be, measured in periods between those reviews.
-Where comprehensive actuarial reviews are undertaken on a triennial or more frequent basis, accrued benefits shall be measured on at least a triennial basis, and may be, but are not required to be, measured on a more frequent basis.
+Where comprehensive actuarial reviews are undertaken on a triennial or more frequent basis, accrued benefits shall be measured on at least a triennial basis, and may be, but are not required to be, measured on a more frequent basis. - 50A Financial liabilities of a defined contribution plan and a defined benefit plan shall be measured at net market values as at the reporting date. - For a defined contribution plan and a defined benefit plan, the change in net market values of the plan's financial liabilities since the beginning of the reporting period shall be included in the profit or loss for the reporting period.